 - Sexual harassment or hostile work environment lawsuits.

 This insurance will protect against unique exposures, including regulatory investigations, accounting irregularities, exposures related to M&A activities, employment practice violations including wrongful termination, sexual harassment etc.

 Risks are associated with any company, be it a startup or an established Fortune 500 brand.
 When it comes to tech startups, the risks are slightly different, as we discussed earlier.
 From software development risks to technological officers (or a lack of thereof), some things need to be taken care of when it comes to a tech startup.

 Fortunately, insurance policies to mitigate these risks exist.
-The importance of a sound insurance policy cannot be understated, and startups should be looking to spend a little extra to get the surety of an insurance over their heads.
+The importance of a sound insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More cannot be understated, and startups should be looking to spend a little extra to get the surety of an insurance over their heads.